 But how do you create an audience?
 Well, one thing you can consider is creating an email list.

-Email marketing has the best return on investment out of all the digital marketing channels
+Email marketing has the best return on investment out of all the digital marketing channels.
+It is especially effective for promoting your podcast.

 The number of active email users is forecasted to reach 4.3 billion in 2023.
 293.6 billion emails were sent and received each day.
 Average expected ROI is $42 for every $1 you spend on email marketing. … The average open rate for a welcome email is 82%.
 According to Oberlo.com